DIY Drone: How to Build Your First Quadcopter – Part 1

 Use multimeters: You can use a multimeter to check the voltage of a terminal before you solder the component onto it to check whether you are receiving the correct voltage.
 You can also use it to check the power requirements of components such as LEDs (if you don’t know it already).
-Or to check the exact current/voltage draw of the system as a whole or individual components and gather technical data about your diy quadcopter.
+Or to check the exact current/voltage draw of the system as a whole or as individual components and gather technical data about your DIY quadcopter.

 Now onto the components.
 There are 9 basic components to consider when choosing your parts for your quadcopter.
 Below is a detailed explanation for each of them that will help you understand it better.

 Two types of frame styles are common: acro and FPV.
 Acro frames are what’s known as ‘true X’ frames because the arms form a perfect X shape.
 FPV frames are different in shape and come in multiple styles such as ‘X’ and ‘H’.
 Here is a comparison of acro and true X frames.
 They’re also referred to as ‘bus’ style frames because of the bus shape in the center.
 This shape allows for better placing and spreading of the components which are suitable for FPV.